jyablonski/doqs/src/content/docs/services/doqs.md

 ## CI / CD

-For continuous integration (CI), a minimal process is executed to simply build the project and make sure everything compiles & builds cleanly.
-This runs on every commit on a pull request.
+For continuous integration (CI), the entire test suite is run on every commit in a pull request.

+- This test suite includes a minimal amount of tests to verify specific features of the application work as expected
+- As part of the test suite, the application is also built using `npm build` to ensure any issues are caught before the PR can be merged

 After a PR is merged, the continuous deployment (CD) pipeline performs the following steps: